suhani1929/Task1-Big-Data-Analysis/README.md

 ## 📊 Project Overview

 - This project demonstrates scalable big data processing using **Dask** in Python.
 We analyze real-world NYC Yellow Taxi trip data (January 2019) in Parquet format and generate insights and visualizations, such as:

      - Average trip distance by hour of the day
-            - Top 10 pickup locations by ride count -Key fields include:
+     - Top 10 pickup locations by ride count
+- Key fields include:
       - Pickup and drop-off datetime
       - Trip distance
       - Pickup location ID (PULocationID)